eduardobandeiramg/eduardobandeiramg/README.md

 My name is Eduardo and I'm a software engineering student and a flutter developer.

-- 🔭 I’m currently working on some personal mobile project
+- 🔭 I’m currently working on 2 personal mobile project
 - 🌱 I’m currently learning more about mobile development, project management and UX/UI
 - 🧑‍🎓 Looking forward to start studying about data analytics, cybersecurity and business
 - 📫 How to reach me: eduardobandeiramg@gmail.com